AusClimateService/npcp/reports/phase1/phase1_report.md

 In order to help select the most appropriate methods for bias correction, the NPCP established a bias correction intercomparison project.
-This paper presents the results of the first phase of that intercomparison, which focused on assessing the methods available to the ACS at the time of writing for producing a general-purpose bias corrected version of the CORDEX-CMIP6 Australasia dataset.
+This paper presents the results of the first phase of that intercomparison, which focused on assessing the methods available to the ACS for producing a general-purpose bias corrected version of the CORDEX-CMIP6 Australasia dataset.

 The intercomparison involved validating the various bias correction methods